Group Leader

 Dr. Marta Barniol i Xicota (at KU Leuven)

 obtained a PhD in Medicinal Chemistry from the University of Barcelona, Spain.
 She joined the Verhelst laboratory in February 2017 with a Marie Curie post-doctoral fellowship and later a FWO junior post-doctoral fellowship.
-From September 2020, she is performing her research in the Bogyolab at Stanford, but keeps her affiliation to our lab.
+From September 2020, she performed research in the Bogyolab at Stanford in context of her FWO fellowship.
+In November 2022, she became tenure track professor in chemical biology and medicinal chemistry at the University Pompeu Fabra, Barcelona, Spain.
+See: https://barniolxicotalab.com/

 Dr. Daniel Krahn (at ISAS)